 Pleural mesothelioma is found in the lining of the lungs and accounts for the majority of mesothelioma cases.

 Within his career, Dr. Fontaine has gained ample experience performing extrapleural pneumonectomy (EPP) and pleurectomy/decortication (P/D) surgeries — the two standard surgical treatments for pleural mesothelioma.

 Due to his expertise in surgically treating mesothelioma, Dr. Fontaine works very closely with other specialized oncologists to ensure patients receive the best care possible.

 Dr. Fontaine’s Career Highlights

-- Expert in robotic surgery for the treatment of pleural mesothelioma cancer
+- Expertise in robotic surgery for the treatment of pleural mesothelioma cancer

 Dr. Fontaine’s Background

 With experience practicing medicine in both rural and urban settings across Canada and the United States, Dr. Fontaine brings a unique perspective to treating mesothelioma.

 Matched with his specialization in thoracic surgery, Dr. Fontaine’s multicultural background and unique work experience have enabled him to develop and perfect innovative surgical techniques.